 Efficiency is determined by how well a fitting transforms electricity to light; in other words, how many lumens you get out for every watt that goes in (Lm/W).
 Modern LED fittings use significantly less power than other light sources and even previous LED generations.
 There’s also a big difference between good and not so good LED products.
 Replacing old lights is a very efficient way to reduce power consumption and expenses.

 While it’s true that LED products are more expensive, the superior efficiency ensures that the investment quickly pays for itself.
 For most of the products expected lifetime, the reduced consumption leads to real savings.

 Quality LED products should provide the same high-end light quality for at a minimum of 50.000 hours, and should not require maintenance.
 The product will not stop functioning when it’s minimum life expectancy has passed, but the light quality may slowly begin to decline.
 A long product life mainly depends on the quality of the components, and on the LED modules not becoming too hot.

 With a life expectancy of up to 17 years (8 hours a day), is the potential for significant savings is self-evident.
-Replacing old or low-quality fittings is one of the most efficient ways for schools reduce power consumption and costs.
+Upgrading to modern school lighting is one of the most efficient ways for schools to reduce power consumption and costs.

-As an installer, choosing the product that provides the best light and the highest efficiency is not your only concern.
-In addition to ensuring a satisfied customer, you also want to complete the installation as quickly and as painlessly as possible.
+As an installer, choosing the product that provides the best light, and the highest efficiency is not your only concern.
+In addition to ensuring a satisfied customer, you want to complete the installation as quickly and painlessly as possible.

 At Kurland Elementary School, classrooms, activity rooms and the kitchen have been upgraded with Ledge® Surface fittings.
-Students, teachers and installers are all very happy with the result.
+Students, teachers, and installers are all delighted with the result.